Advanced ELAR Writing Student Folders (25 2 Sided 11" x 17" cardstock)

 8. The next to last bullet on the prompt page for STAAR reminds your students to choose their words carefully.
 In order to make it easier fro them to do that, a huge list of excellent vocabulary to substitute for worn out lower level words when writing essays.

 This is a great resource for students to use right at their desks without having to walk around your classroom looking at posters or come to your desk over and over for help.

 We Also Recommend

-DEAR DOC ELAR & WRITING BINDER (Check out our holiday season special!)
+DEAR DOC ADVANCED ELAR & WRITING BINDER Folders, & Graphic Organizers